w3c/tpac-breakouts/README.md

 Please use the issues list of this repo for general questions or suggestions about TPAC breakout management.

-Please '''do not''' use the issues list of this repo to propose TPAC breakout sessions.
+Please **do not** use the issues list of this repo to propose TPAC breakout sessions.